 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires Local Planning Authorities to prepare and maintain a Local Development Scheme.
 Surrey County Council (SCC) is the Minerals and Waste Planning Authority (MWPA) for Surrey and has therefore prepared a Minerals and Waste Development Scheme (MWDS) for the county.

-The MWDS is a statutory document and a public statement identifying adopted minerals and waste development documents which form part of the Development Plan for Surrey; and setting out what local development documents the MWPA proposes to prepare (including associated timetables) in the three-year period up until 2025.
+The MWDS is a statutory document and a public statement identifying adopted minerals and waste development documents which form part of the Development Plan for Surrey; and setting out what local development documents the MWPA proposes to prepare (including associated timetables) in the four-year period up until 2027.
 It also identifies what supplementary planning guidance will be a material consideration in determining planning applications for minerals or waste management development; and explains how Sustainability Appraisals, Strategic Environmental Assessments, and Habitat Regulations Assessments are integrated into the Minerals and Waste Development Framework (MWDF).

 As the MWDS is a living document, it will be reviewed and rolled forward on an annual basis to take account of progress on any local development document preparation and monitoring of evidence and adopted policies.
 The MWDS will need to be revised each time new local development documents are prepared or the timetable for the preparation of a local development document requires material amendment.
 The MWDS will be made available on SCC's minerals and waste policies and plans page.